dotnet/docs-maui/docs/fundamentals/windows.md

 ## Decouple window management from the App class

-Window management can be decoupled from the `App` class by creating a class that implements the `IWindowCreator` interface, and adding your window management code in the `CreateWindow` method:
+Window management can be decoupled from the `App` class by creating a class that implements the <xref:Microsoft.Maui.Controls.IWindowCreator> interface, and adding your window management code in the <xref:Microsoft.Maui.Controls.IWindowCreator.CreateWindow%2A> method:

 ```csharp
 public class WindowCreator : IWindowCreator